mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 that sensitive data can only be encrypted and decrypted with access to both MongoDB and a separate key management provider (supporting AWS, Azure, GCP, a local provider, and KMIP).
 Once enabled, data can be seamlessly encrypted and decrypted with minimal application code changes.
+6.0 introduced the next generation of client side encryption based on a Structured Encryption framework which allows expressive encrypted search operations.
+This spec covers both capabilities - 1st generation, "Client Side Field Level Encryption" and generation 2, "Queryable Encryption" - as the associated core cryptographic library and supporting drivers share a common codebase.

 META